amelial9/milynotes/docs/INFO441/simpleTemplate.md

     <br>
 </div>

-# Template for a simple server
+# Template for a simple web server

 ```
 import { promises as fs} from 'fs'